makerinc/nav-sdk/README.md

 Import it like this `import { Video } from '@makerinc/nav-sdk'`.

+Allows queuing and autoplaying of visible videos one by one and progressively loads the video instead of all at once.
+It also supports HLS format.

 | Prop | Type | Description |
 | --- | --- | --- |
 | src | `string` | The URL of the video. |